All Episodes

 That's no mean feat.

-Rush Limbaugh behind the golden EIB microphone.
+I am America's anchorman, your highly trained broadcast specialist, Rush Limbaugh behind the golden EIB microphone.

-Telephone number if you want to be on the program is 800-282-2882.
+Telephone number, if you want to be on the program, is 800-282-2882.

-The email address is Rush at EIB net.com.
+The email address is rush at EIBnet.com.

-Our little programming note, ladies and gentlemen, I will not be here tomorrow.
+I will not be here tomorrow.

-I call I have called the sun will come up tomorrow.
+The sun will come up tomorrow.

 Yes, some will come up, but I will not be here.

-I uh I've just made an appointment with a therapist to go deal with my newfound pessimism on the future of America.
+I've just made an appointment with a therapist to go deal with my newfound pessimism on the future of America.

 I've been listening to you today.

-Snerdley's not buying us.
+Snurdley's not buying us.

-But and who's who's who's a guest host tomorrow?
+And who's a guest host tomorrow?

-Is it uh Oh, that's right, that's right.
+Is it oh, that's right.

 Paul W. Smith.

-Paul W. Smith will be here.
+Paul W. Smith, will be here.

-Well, this is this is really uh this is really encouraging news.
+Well, this is really encouraging news.

-For President Bush and the Republicans, more storms have gathered.
+Just when it looked like the political climate couldn't get worse for President Bush and the Republicans, more storms have gathered.

 This month's abrupt rise in gas prices, fueling new worries about the party's prospects in the fall elections, which have been roiled by controversy over GOP policies on immigration, the federal budget, and Iraq.